Laurel Canyon Boulevard: Culture

+Sites

 In 1919 Harry Houdini rented the cottage at 2435 Laurel Canyon Boulevard, while making movies for Lasky Pictures.
 His wife occupied it for a time after his death.
 As of 2011 that site was a vacant lot.
 The main mansion building itself was rebuilt after it was destroyed in the 1959 Laurel Canyon fire, and is now a historic venue.
 While Houdini did not likely live at the "mansion," there is some probability that his widow did.